pureskillgg/docs/docs/datascience/README.md

 and `1.2.3rc0` for release candidates.
 This is a small cosmetic difference, but otherwise, the semantic meaning will follow [semver].

+### Can I contribute?

+Yes!
+Please use [Discord] or GitHub issues.
+We will consider additional forums like GitHub Discussions as the community grows.

+To contribute code or documentation, please open a corresponding issue first before opening a pull request.
+When contributing obvious fixes, you may open a pull request directly.

 ### Can I use $favorite_language?

 Yes!
 The current provided tooling is in Python, but all of the underlying